Arteriosclerosis and atherosclerosis are sometimes used to mean the same thing, but there's a difference between the two terms.

 - If you have atherosclerosis in the arteries leading to your brain, you may have signs and symptoms such as sudden numbness or weakness in your arms or legs, difficulty speaking or slurred speech, temporary loss of vision in one eye, or drooping muscles in your face.
 These signal a transient ischemic attack (TIA), which, if left untreated, may progress to a stroke.

-- If you have atherosclerosis in the arteries in your arms and legs, you may have symptoms of peripheral artery disease, such as leg pain when walking (claudication).
+- If you have atherosclerosis in the arteries in your arms and legs, you may have signs or symptoms of peripheral artery disease, such as leg pain when walking (claudication) or decreased blood pressure in an affected limb.

 - If you have atherosclerosis in the arteries leading to your kidneys, you develop high blood pressure or kidney failure.